 The Library has developed guides for the citation styles most commonly used within the University.
-Use of these guides is endorsed within the University Referencing Styles Policy
+Use of these guides is supported in the University Referencing Styles Guidelines.

 It is important to first consult your unit outline, learning guide, lecturer or tutor for the preferred citation style for each unit you undertake.